STAR Center's Hurricane / Emergency Information

 This page will provide specific information with respect to STAR Center activities for both students and staff in the event a hurricane or other emergency event is forecast to impact our area.

-There are currently no storms or emergencies affecting our operations.
+There are no storms or other emergencies impacting operations.

 Please click on the link to the National Hurricane Center for hurricane information